pcookj1/chatroom/README.md

 (server side) and an approach using Qt's networking module (client side).

 # Building Project using Qt Creator
 Download the server and client projects and build them separately.
+The executables are then found in the default build directory set by Qt Creator for the project.
+In this project, the build directory is "build_files".

-The server is a terminal application.
-The client has a GUI.
+The server is a terminal application while the client has a GUI.

 # Server
 Server contains the necessary source and header files for building the server side of the project.